MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/aks-hybrid-preview-requirements.md

   - At least 4 vCPUs
   - At least 8 GB of memory

 ## Azure requirements

-You need to make sure that you have your Azure environment set up.
-Follow the table below to ensure you've covered everything you need for a successful installation:
+Make sure that you have your Azure environment set up.
+Follow this table to ensure you've covered everything you need for a successful installation.

 Windows Server infrastructure admin: